Ask-Sage/AskSage-Open-Source-Community/README.md

 ## Definitions To Know

-We will be providing a list of definitions that are important to know when working with Generative AI.
-These definitions will help users understand the terminology used in the field of generative AI within each example and how to apply it to their own projects.
+We will be providing a list of vocabulary that are important to know when working with Generative AI or Machine Learning.
+These terms will help users understand the terminology used in the field of AI/Machine Learning and how to apply it in their projects.

-For example here are some definitions to know when working with Generative AI:
+For example here are some terms to know when working with Generative AI:

 - Generative AI
 - Large Language Model